caiguangya/fair-topk-general/README.md

 # Generalizing Fair Top-k Selection: An Integrative Approach

 ## Overview
-This repository hosts code for *Generalizing Fair Top-k Selection: An Integrative Approach* ([arXiv](https://arxiv.org/abs/2603.04689)).
+This repository hosts code for *Generalizing Fair Top-k Selection: An Integrative Approach*.

 The `main` branch is all you need for reproducing experimental results and the `preprocessing` branch contains code for data preprocessing.